 Prior to scanning the old photographs, make sure the scanner is clean and dry.
 Use the microfibre cloth to wipe the dust off the scanner and never use tissues or paper towel since it may scratch the glass.
 Rub the smudges on the scanner gently with a damp microfibre cloth and let it dry.

 3. Divide the Project

 Collect all the photographs from the box and divide it into several group or batch.
 You can arrange how many photos you want to scan in one go so you can run your project efficiently so that can have a clear strategy of how many sessions needed to scan all of them.
 By doing this, you will have a general idea of how many times you need to spend so you can prepare it well.
-However, if you don’t have too much time to spare, there’s always a photo scanning service Perth to call in your local area.
+However, if you don’t have too much time to spare, there’s always a reliable photo scanning service like Scan ur Pics to call in your local area.